ArkTrek/Sukoon-E-Sonic/README.md

 Open your browser and navigate to http://127.0.0.1:5000/ to access the quiz.
 Follow the prompts to answer questions and receive feedback.

+- **Note:** The "vid.py" file is able to combine a gif file with an audio file to generate a video file.
+Use it as needed.
+     - If the gif holds a transparent bg, it will get overwritten by a white background during encoding.
+     - The duration of the video file will be determined by the length of the audio file.
 ---

 ## License